scikit-beam/scikit-beam/doc/development/docguide.rst

 Sphinx Documentation Themes
 ---------------------------

-A custom Sphinx HTML theme is included in the `astropy-helpers`_ package (it is also included in Astropy's source package, but this will be removed after v0.4 and subsequently only be available through astropy-helpers).
-This allows the theme to be used by both Astropy and affiliated packages.
-This is done by setting the theme in the global Astropy sphinx configuration, which is imported in the sphinx configuration of both Astropy and affiliated packages.
+A custom Sphinx HTML theme is included in the `scikit-beam-helpers`_ package (it is also included in Scikit-beam's source package, but this will be removed after v0.4 and subsequently only be available through scikit-beam-helpers).
+This allows the theme to be used by both Scikit-beam and affiliated packages.
+This is done by setting the theme in the global Scikit-beam sphinx configuration, which is imported in the sphinx configuration of both Scikit-beam and affiliated packages.

-Using a different theme for ``astropy`` or affiliated packages
+Using a different theme for ``scikit-beam`` or affiliated packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A different theme can be used by overriding a few sphinx